-ABS or PVC: Choosing the Right Material for Plumbing Pipes
+ABS or PVC for Plumbing Pipes: Choosing the Right Material

 While lead pipes were once the standard material used in plumbing pipes, they were outlawed in 1986 due to concerns of corrosion that would expose people to dangerous lead particles.
 Once banned, they were quickly replaced by plastic pipes that were safer and more practical, due to their lower cost and lighter weight.
-Typically, pipes are made from ABS or PVC, but which material is better?
-To help you choose the best thermoplastic for your plumbing pipes, our thermoforming company in North Carolina is sharing a closer look at both types of materials to help you make the right choice.
+Typically, pipes are made from ABS or PVC for plumbing, but which material is better?

 What Is ABS?

-Acrylonitrile butadiene styrene, or ABS, is a thermoplastic polymer used in all types of functions from vehicle trunk tubs and dashboards to plumbing pipes and luggage.
+Acrylonitrile Butadiene Styrene, or ABS, is a thermoplastic polymer used in a number of different applications for a variety of industries, from vehicle trunk tubs and dashboards to plumbing pipes and luggage.
 Polybutadiene dissolves in monomers of acrylonitrile and styrene, causing a chemical reaction that produces a linked molecule known as ABS.
-Each chemical offers its own benefits:

 • Butadiene offers impact resistance